Best Mock Draft Simulators With Trades (2026)

 FanSpeak's trade system is the most polished user-to-CPU experience.
 The Jimmy Johnson chart gives every pick a point value, and the interface clearly shows whether a trade is fair, a slight overpay, or lopsided.
 In Team Needs mode, CPU teams require you to overpay by at least 100 chart points, simulating realistic negotiation difficulty.
 It's intuitive, transparent, and well-designed.

-For Both: Pro Football Network
+For a Free All-Arounder: Pro Football Network

 Trades You Can't Get Elsewhere